Home runs by Trout, Walsh power Angels past Rangers 6-2

 SHORT HOPS

-The Angels’ Taylor Ward singled his first three times up for his first career three-hit game. … The Rangers’ Isiah Kiner-Falefa extended his hitting streak to a career-long 13 games with a seventh-inning single. … Albert Pujols and Shohei Ohtani were given the day off by Angels manager Joe Maddon.
+The Angels’ Taylor Ward singled his first three times up for his first career three-hit game. … The Rangers’ Isiah Kiner-Falefa extended his hitting streak to a career-long 13 games with a seventh-inning single. … Albert Pujols and Shohei Ohtani were given the day off by Maddon. … Texas went into play with a team batting average of .216, last in the American League, and the four hits were one off its season low.
+The Rangers’ 15 strikeouts were one short of their season high.

 TRAINER’S ROOM

-Angels: INF David Fletcher (left ankle sprain), eligible to come off the IL Thursday, might play Friday. … OF Justin Upton (bruised left hand) missed his second straight game.
+Angels: INF David Fletcher (left ankle sprain), eligible to come off the injured list Thursday, might play Friday. … OF Justin Upton (bruised left hand) missed his second straight game.
 He left Tuesday night’s series opener after being hit by pitches twice in nearly the same spot in the first four innings.

-Rangers C Jose Trevino (sprained left wrist) didn’t play after leaving Wednesday night’s game in the middle of a fourth-inning at-bat.
+Rangers: C Jose Trevino (sprained left wrist) didn’t play after leaving Wednesday night’s game in the middle of a fourth-inning at-bat.
 With Trevino sidelined, Texas selected the contract of C Sam Huff from its alternate training site, and he is to back up Jeff Mathis.
 Huff, a seventh-round draftee in 2016, is expected to make his big league debut Friday.
 OF Scott Heineman was optioned to the alternate site.

 UP NEXT

-Angels RHP Griffin Canning (0-3, 4.54 ERA) will take a 4.85 ERA in three road starts this season to Colorado for Friday’s series opener.
+Angels: RHP Griffin Canning (0-3, 4.54 ERA) will take a 4.85 ERA in three road starts this season to Colorado for Friday’s series opener.

-Rangers RHP Jordan Lyles (1-4, 8.07 ERA) will seek his first win since Aug.
+Rangers: RHP Jordan Lyles (1-4, 8.07 ERA) will seek his first win since Aug.
 7 on Friday at home against Oakland in the opener of a four-game series.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP-Sports